arkitoure/PGP/council_protocol.md

 - Council Members can opt to lock their emissions with an 8% annual reward.
 - Rewards are subject to review and adjustment by the DAO's governance process.
 - The Council can agree to discontinue Member Incentives if Protocol is violated or if the Member decides to retire.

-## Term and Removal

-- Members serve for a 24 month term, with the possibility of renewal based on performance and community trust.
-- A Member may be removed by a majority vote of the Council for failing to meet responsibilities, misconduct, or any action deemed harmful to the DAO.
-- The process for removal shall involve a 3 day review period, during which the Member in question will have the opportunity to respond to concerns raised.
-- Members can retire if they no longer wish to serve, with a 3 month grace period allowing the Council to appoint a replacing Member.

 ## Protocol Agreement